hdrhbbu1/db-homepage/README.md

 ## Linting

-Both ESlint and Stylelint are available, in order form them to work they need to be installed globally on your machine.
-It's recommended that you use the features of your IDE to lint as you go.
+Both ESlint and Stylelint are available, it's recommended that you use the features of your IDE to lint as you go and follow the `eslint-config-airbnb` rule set.

-To run the linter manually:
+To run the linters on the command line:

 `yarn run lint`